openamundsen/openamundsen/README.md

 grid and point outputs are updated and potentially written, before proceeding to the next time step.

-## Status
+## Release Notes/Changelog

-What is working at the moment:
+### v0.0.2 (2020-04-22)

+- Meteorological station data in NetCDF format can be read in.
+- IDW interpolation function has been implemented.
+- Air temperature, precipitation, humidity and wind speed measurements are interpolated to the model grid using IDW with elevation detrending (with automatic calculation of lapse rates in each time step).
+- Live view window for showing state variable fields during a model run has been implemented.
+- Metadata for state variables ([CF](http://cfconventions.org)-compliant
+  attributes `standard_name`, `long_name`, `units`) can be specified (used e.g.
+  for labeling plots in the live view window and subsequently for annotating output data).
+- Some first unit tests have been created.

+### v0.0.1 (2020-04-06)

- - Basic model structure has been established
+- Basic model structure has been established.
- - Utility functions (reading config file, reading raster files, preparing time steps, …) have been created
+- Utility functions (reading config file, reading raster files, preparing time steps, …) have been created.
- - DEM and ROI are read in
+- DEM and ROI are read in.
- - Some modules have been created and filled with dummy functions
+- Some modules have been created and filled with dummy functions.

-[^1]: In case of dependency resolving problems, a `conda update --all` might be necessary before the `conda install`.